AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 ### Domain lists for popular services

 Large services like Google are tricky.
 They usually use more than one domain — one for media files, another for the API, plus domains for different countries.
-For example, in the case of Google, we have 416 domains in our list — all of them need to be added to exclusions to completely turn VPN off (or on) for the service.
+For example, in the case of Google, we have 416 domains in our list — all of them need to be added to Exclusions to completely turn VPN off (or on) for the service.

 Here's how to add all necessary domains for a popular service to exclusions list: